Botswana’s Moremi Game Reserve

 Natural Water World

 The annual rains transform Moremi into a world of islands and waterways.
-An abundance of animals come to the nurturing wetlands of the Okavango.
+An abundance of animals gathers in the nurturing wetlands of the Okavango.
 Guests can enjoy water-based game viewing on different vessels, including powerboats and the traditional mokoro.

 Sitatunga